-Spreckels Mansion: The new home of Claus Spreckels on Van Ness Avenue
+Spreckels Mansion: The home of Claus Spreckels on Van Ness Avenue in San Francisco (1897)

 The newly completed mansion of Mr Claus Spreckels, on the corner of Van Ness Avenue and Clay Street, is the supreme representative of the tendency toward a higher and more substantial domestic architecture in the city.

 The principal front faces the east on Van Ness Avenue, and is characterized by the rich and highly artistic treatment of the central portion throughout the whole height of the structure, from foundation to roof.